imene-yahiaoui/react-modal-lib/README.md

 ```
 ## Author

-IMENE IKHLEF YAHIAOUI
+Name: Imene Ikhlef Yahiaoui

+Email: ikhlefyahiaoui.imene@gmail.com

 ## License
 This project is licensed under the MIT License.
+See the LICENSE file for details.